qduong42/42_Inception/README.md

 ## Purpose

 Inception is in the 2nd last ring of the Core Curriculum(Studies) @42Wolfsburg.
+We need to create Docker Images from the base OS image for a LEMP (Linux Nginx MariaDB PHP) Stack.
+I learned to configure docker-compose .yml files including docker volumes, networks.
+I also configured individual service containers using ENTRYPOINT/Runtime  scripts, from the base Alpine light OS image.
+A full list of configured services are listed below.

+## Details about the project:

+One of the challenges in this project is the fact that we need to build our docker images from scratch, using only FROM:alpine:3.17 as a base image.
+We learned to layer our commands, install the necesssary dependencies for the services,

 ## Installation & Usage